Esther Eillam: Feminist Activism

 In the 1980s, Eillam continued to establish and participate in feminist and other initiatives for social justice.
 From 1979 to 1986, she was a member of the board of directors of the political party Meretz, headed by Shulamit Aloni.
 At the beginning of the decade, she worked as a community coordinator in the Neve Ofer neighborhood of southern Tel Aviv, and for a number of years was on the steering committee for the Shatil organization of the New Israel Fund.
 Between 1982 and 1987, she was one of the founders and organizers of the Women Against Violence Against Women group, which worked to eradicate pornography, and initiated field activities such as "Take Back the Night" marches as part of a global women's movement against violence and the Give a Ride to a Woman campaign, which promoted safety for women in transportation.
 In 1985 she organized the first demonstration in Israel against rape, as well as the first demonstration that took place in front of the Tel Aviv courthouse against the ruling in the group rape case at Kibbutz Shomrat.
 One of Eillam's professional achievements during this period was the establishment of a women's counseling center, with branches in Jerusalem and Ramat Gan, the first center of its kind in Israel, offering feminist psychotherapy.

 Eillam was a charter member of the Israel Women's Network, a non-partisan lobby that works to advance the status of women in Israel by promoting equality through a range of projects and methods.
 She was a founding member and board member of the Women's Organizations Forum between 1984 and 1989, and established the Women's Guard, a self-defense organization for women living in northern Tel Aviv in 1985, during the time the infamous "Northern Tel Aviv rapist" was active in the area.
 Eillam became a peace activist after participating in the United Nations World Conference on Women in Nairobi in 1985, representing the Israeli Feminist Movement and Women's Network.
-In the late 1980s, Eillam was active in Women in Black and since then has been active in various peace and dialogue initiatives, especially with Palestinian women.
+In the late 1980s, Eillam was active in Women in Black and from that time and until her death was active in various peace and dialogue initiatives, especially with Palestinian women.